siouan/frontend-gradle-plugin/README.md

 property is ommitted, the URL is guessed using the `version` property.
 Use the property `yarnInstallationDirectory` to set the directory where the distribution shall be installed, which, by default is the `${projectDir}/yarn` directory.

-This task should not be executed directly.
-It will be called automatically by Gradle, if another task depends on it.

 ### Install frontend dependencies

-Depending on the value of the `yarnEnabled` property, the task `installFrontend` issues either a `npm install` command or a `yarn install` command.
+Depending on the value of the `yarnEnabled` property, the task `installFrontend` issues either a `npm install` command or a `yarn` command.
 If a `package.json` file is found in the project's directory, the command shall install dependencies and tools for frontend development.

-This task may be executed directly, especially if the Node distribution and/or the Yarn distribution must be downloaded again.

 ### Clean frontend